Pillars Of Iman In Islam

 The belief in the Day of Judgment (Yawm al-Qiyamah) is a central tenet of Islamic faith.
 This is the day when all humans will be resurrected and held accountable for their actions in this life.
 This belief serves as a powerful motivator for righteous living, emphasizing the ultimate consequences of one's choices.

 The details of the Day of Judgment are described in the Quran and Sunnah, depicting a time of great upheaval and testing.
-However, the core message remains consistent: Allah will judge every individual based on their deeds, rewarding the righteous with paradise (Jannah) and punishing the wicked with hell (Jahannam).
+Still, the core message remains consistent: Allah will judge every individual based on their deeds, rewarding the righteous with paradise (Jannah) and punishing the wicked with hell (Jahannam).

 6. Belief in Divine Decree (Qadar): Allah's Will and Human Agency